hendrtd/comp-2210/docs/modules/m5/assign/description/word-search.md

 ## Methods related to game play

-The methods that implement game play options are `getAllValidWords`, `isOnBoard`, and `getScoreForWords`.
-The `getAllValidWords` method returns a [`SortedSet`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/SortedSet.html) of strings containing all words on the board that are of a specified minimum length and can be constructed according to the game rules.
+The methods that implement game play options are `getAllScorableWords`, `isOnBoard`, and `getScoreForWords`.
+The `getAllScorableWords` method returns a [`SortedSet`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/SortedSet.html) of strings containing all scorable words on the board that are of a specified minimum length and can be constructed according to the game rules.
 If no words can be found, this method returns an empty `SortedSet`.